quietinvestor/simplecontroller/README.md

 A simple Kubernetes controller that:

-1. Watches for pods across all namespaces with the label:
+1. Watches for pods in selected namespace with the label:

     ```yaml
     simplecontroller.io/watch: "true"